Kuldip Singh Brar: Early days

-K S Brar was born in 1934 into a Sikh family.
-His father, Digambhar Singh Brar (1898–1997), served in World War II and retired as a Major General.
-He studied at the Doon School, an all-boys' boarding school.
+Brar was born in 1934 into a Sikh Jat family.
+His family has a long legacy with the armed forces, his grandfather was Captain Hira Singh, from whom Patto Hira Singh, Moga is named after, his father was Major General Digambhar Singh Brar (1898–1997).
+His brother also served in the army at Sri Lanka.
+He himself studied at the Doon School, an all-boys' boarding school.

 Military career

 1971 Indo-Pakistan war

 Brar joined the Maratha Light Infantry in 1954 as a second lieutenant.
-During the Indo-Pakistani War of 1971, Brar commanded an infantry battalion, and was in the first batch of troops who entered Dhaka (now the capital of Bangladesh) on the morning of 16 December 1971.
+During the Indo-Pakistani War of 1971, Brar commanded an infantry battalion and was in the first batch of troops who entered Dhaka (now the capital of Bangladesh) on the morning of 16 December 1971.
 He was awarded the Vir Chakra for the battle fought at Jamalpur on the night of 10 December 1971.
 His battalion was pitted against the 31st Baluch of the Pakistani Army.
 The Baluch Regiment launched continuous attacks against Brar's battalion.
 His soldiers had to move across the river Brahmaputra, at a location where no bridges existed.
 Therefore, they were able to carry only limited weapons on a man-pack basis.
 Brar moved from company to company in the midst of the battle, motivating his soldiers to continue the fight despite the lack of sufficient weapons.

-In the years following the 1971 Indo-Pak war, Brar was involved in anti-insurgency operations in Nagaland and Mizoram states of India.
+In the years following the 1971 war, Brar was involved in anti-insurgency operations in Nagaland and Mizoram states of India.